subvisual/subvisual.com/src/posts/2016-05-10-rubybits-br-type-coercion/index.md

 ---
+highlight: false
-path: /81-rubybits-br-type-coercion/
+path: 81-rubybits-br-type-coercion
 title: "RubyBits:  Type coercion"
+categories:
+  - engineering
 author: luis-zamith
 date: 2016-05-10
 cover: cover.jpg
-tags:
-  - development
 intro: >
   Have you ever had to implement arithmetic operations for an object?
 If so, there is one little method you probably should be aware of, and it's called coerce.
+tags:
+  - development
 ---

 Have you ever had to implement arithmetic operations for an object?
 If so, there